Memphis Birth Injury Attorneys Handling Oxygen Deprivation Claims

-Advocating for children with birth injuries in Memphis, Jackson and throughout West Tennessee
+Advocating for children with birth asphyxia in Memphis, Jackson and throughout West Tennessee

 What are the causes of oxygen deprivation?

 Oxygen is vital to sustain life, and when the brain is not receiving enough oxygen to function, the cells begin to die off.
 As cells die, brain damage occurs and this can do lasting damage to the brain and to the rest of the body.
 Hypoxic Ischemic Encephalopathy (HIE) describes a condition where the infant’s oxygen supply is diminished.

 There are many factors that can cause HIE during childbirth, including:

 | || |

 A prolonged labor can also cause oxygen deprivation to a newborn, especially when a medical provider fails to order a timely C-section.